 To be eligible for graduation, a student must receive a cumulative grade point average of 3.00.
-Students may not have more than two courses with a grade of "C" or less.
-A student may not repeat a class more than once.

 To compute a student's grade point average for a single semester, the academic points earned are divided by the number of semester hours attempted as if no repeats were taken.
 To compute the cumulative grade point average, the total academic points earned are divided by the total number of semester hours attempted.